Khasimvali2598/aws-serverless-application/README.md

 The frontend is built using HTML, CSS, JavaScript, and connects to AWS services through an API.

-2.Features
+2.FEATURES

-Serverless architecture (no servers to manage) Frontend hosted on Amazon S3
+i)Serverless architecture (no servers to manage)

+ii)Frontend hosted on Amazon S3

-API built using API Gateway
+iii)API built using API Gateway

-Backend logic implemented with AWS Lambda (Python)
+iv)Backend logic implemented with AWS Lambda (Python)

-Visitor count stored and updated in DynamoDB
+v)Visitor count stored and updated in DynamoDB

-Interactive UI with JavaScript
+vi)Interactive UI with JavaScript